Jewelry Photography: How to Take Pictures of Jewelry

 It’s best to go with a plain white or black background.
 Just keep in mind that some online marketplaces don’t accept black backgrounds, so white is the safest choice.

 Not only is this best visually, but it’s also easier for you along the way.
-As we’ve discussed, creating a white background is simple.
-It’s also easier to edit out any small issues in the retouching process.
+As we’ve discussed, creating white background images is simple.
+They also make it easier to edit out any small issues in the retouching process.

 Take consistent photos